Kevin-Seligmann/webserv/docs/METHOD.md

 ## Server choices

-The supported methods are: GET, HEAD, POST, DELETE.
+Supported: GET, HEAD, POST, DELETE.

-PUT, OPTIONS, TRACE are unsupported to limit the scope of the project (But could be implemented if it's interesting among other features)
+Unsupported: PUT, OPTIONS, TRACE are unsupported to limit the scope of the project.

-CONNECT is unsupported due to not being a proxy/tunnel/gateway

-Anything else defined in IANA is unsupported
+Unsupported forever: CONNECT, anything else defined in IANA.

-No range requests
+No range requests.

-Content on GET/HEAD is rejected with closed connection
+Content on GET/HEAD is rejected with closed connection.

 ## Content

-Unsupported methods are answered with 501.
-Unsuported method for a specific resource are answered with 405.

 If a request doens't respect the semantics of the method (Eg. A query that wants to delete something while GET).
 It must be handled.